Seattle finally has its own NHL team,

 As a University of Washington student, Bonderman majored in Russian language and graduated Phi Beta Kappa from the College of Arts & Sciences in 1963.
 He later earned a law degree from Harvard.
 He is particularly fond of his time at UW.
 “I had a good time.
 And I have had contacts and friends in Seattle ever since,” Bonderman says.

 Bonderman, who is 78, grew up in Los Angeles and now lives in Fort Worth, Texas.
 A founding partner of global investment firm TPG, he also is a minority owner of the NBA’s Boston Celtics and has served on the boards of some premier corporations, from Continental Airlines to The Wilderness Society and The Rock and Roll Hall of Fame.
 Bonderman also served on the UW Foundation Board and created the UW’s Bonderman Travel Fellowships in 1995.
-These awards give eight undergraduate students and six graduate students the opportunity to travel the world independently each year, all expenses paid.
+These awards give eight undergraduate students and eight graduate students the opportunity to travel the world independently each year.
 To date, more than 280 students have experienced these once-in-a-lifetime global journeys.
 He also does charity work in Africa, focused on anti-poaching efforts.

 Interestingly, Bonderman wasn’t a big hockey fan as a kid.
 “I grew up in Los Angeles, and there were no teams” in the area, he says.
 “So, I was not a hockey fan.
 But my favorite sport now is hockey.”